jonhoo/inferno/README.md

 recognize changes in performance, which should make it easy to detect performance regressions while developing bugfixes and improvements.

 You can run the benchmarks with `cargo bench`.
+Some results (YMMV):

-On my desktop computer (AMD Ryzen 5 2600X), I get these results, but YMMV:
+My desktop computer (AMD Ryzen 5 2600X) gets:

 ```
 collapse/perf           time:   [14.978 ms 14.987 ms 14.996 ms]